Ramona Quimby, Age 8

-Ramona Quimby, Age 8 (1981) is a novel by Beverly Cleary in the Ramona series.
-Ramona Quimby is in the third grade, now at a new school, and making some new friends.
-With Beezus in Jr. High and Mr. Quimby going back to college, Ramona feels the pressure with everyone counting on her to manage at school by herself and get along with Willa Jean after school every day.
+Ramona Quimby, Age 8 is a 1981 children's novel by American author Beverly Cleary.
+It is the sixth installment in the Ramona series, following Ramona and Her Mother (1979).
+In the story, Ramona Quimby is in the third grade, now at a new school, and making some new friends.
+With Beezus in junior high and Mr. Quimby going back to college, Ramona feels the pressure with everyone counting on her to manage at school by herself and get along with Willa Jean after school every day.
 Ramona Quimby, Age 8 was named a Newbery Honor book in 1982.

 Plot summary

-Set in Portland, Oregon, the book describes Ramona Quimby's life in third grade.
-The schools in Ramona Quimby's neighborhood have been reorganized, and now she gets to ride the bus to Cedarhurst Primary, where she and her fellow third graders will be the biggest kids in the school.
+Ramona Quimby is beginning life in third grade.
+The schools in the Quimbys' neighborhood have been reorganized, and now she gets to ride the bus to Cedarhurst Primary, where she and her fellow third graders will be the biggest kids in the school.
 Ramona is happy about the changes until a boy on the bus steals her new eraser, but she rises to the challenge and ends up deciding that "Yard Ape" (the boy who stole her eraser, known as "Danny" to adults) may not be so bad, after all.

 Ramona feels the best part of being in third grade is Sustained Silent Reading.
 When Ramona cracks a hard boiled egg on her head at lunch—and finds out her mother forgot to boil it—she ends up in the secretary's office with a head full of raw egg, where she overhears Mrs. Whaley describe her as a show-off and a nuisance.
-Even Yard Ape can't make her feel better about that.
-Things get worse when she suddenly becomes ill and throws up in class, followed by her mother leaving work to take her home.
+Even Yard Ape is unable to make her feel better.
+Things get worse when Ramona suddenly becomes ill and throws up in class, causing her mother to leave work to take her home.

-For Ramona, there's also the problem of spoiled Willa Jean.
-Every day after school Howie goes outside to ride bikes with his friends, and Ramona is forced to play baby games with Willa Jean.
-Beezus can always say she's busy doing homework, but that doesn't work for Ramona.
+Ramona also deals with her friend Howie Kemp's little sister Willa Jean.
+Every day after school, Howie goes outside to ride bikes with his friends, and Ramona is forced to play baby games with Willa Jean.
+Beezus always has homework to do as since she is in junior high school now, but Ramona isn't so lucky.

-At one point, Mr. Quimby has had enough of the gloom on one Sunday and insists the family go out to eat so they go to Ramona's favorite restaurant.
+At one point, Mr. Quimby has had enough of the gloom on one Sunday and insists the family go out to eat, so they go to the Whopperburger.
 When they arrive, Ramona begins to dance when she accidentally bumps into an older gentleman who salutes her.
-Embarrassed, she goes back and joins her family.
-Just before her family is about to leave, they are delighted that the older gentleman Ramona bumped into paid for their meal because he felt sad about his own family whom he hadn't seen in a while.
+Embarrassed, she goes back and rejoins her family.
+When the Quimbys are about to leave, they are informed by the waitress that the older gentleman had paid for their meal, saying that the Quimbys reminded him of his own family who he had not seen in some time.